 Dining At Arzak in San Sebastian

 We are not strangers to Michelin Star dining, having previously dined at the number 3 restaurant in the world, El Celler de Can Roca.
+We thoroughly enjoyed the Can Roca menu, and splurged on the full tasting menu.
 And, we’ve dined at a few other 3 Michelin Star restaurants, but this experience was, well, unique.

 When I made the reservation, I asked for a table with good lighting, or near a window, so that I could take photos for my travel blog.
 That was my only request.
 I didn’t even really introduce myself at all.
 Certainly not a reservation laced with special requests.
 And, maybe I am fancier that I think I am, particularly with my burgeoning reputation within Spain, but we were treated quite well, solely based on this request.

-Going Behind the Scenes at Arzak in San Sebastian
+Going Behind the Scenes at Arzak San Sebastian

-But, What About The Food at Arzak in San Sebastian?
+But, What About The Menu at Arzak in San Sebastian?

 Another difference between Arzak and other Michelin Star restaurants we dined at is that there were no wine pairings to compliment the meal.
 I am unsure why.
 But, our sommelier was helpful, and knowledgable.
 We choose a bottle of cava, which tends to go with most courses easily.
 He then recommended a glass of red wine for our meat courses, which went well.

 Before we even started with our snacks, we saw the man himself, Chef Juan Mari Arzak, enter the dining room.
 This is when I knew we were getting some special treatment.
 He made a beeline right for our table to introduce himself.
 Although he said hello to some other tables, he visited us quite a few times during our meal to make sure we enjoyed our courses.
 He actually said that if we didn’t like something to just let them know, and they would be happy to exchange it for us.
 Could you imagine returning a dish at one of the best restaurants in the world?